 The condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
 Intercompany balances and transactions have been eliminated upon consolidation.

 The preparation of financial statements in conformity with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities in the financial statements and the amounts of expenses during the reported years.
 Actual results could differ from those estimates.

-The full extent to which the COVID-19 pandemic may directly or indirectly impact the Company’s business, results of operations and financial condition will depend on future developments that are uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19, as well as the economic impact on local, regional, national and international customers and markets.
+The full extent to which the COVID-19 pandemic may directly or indirectly impact the Company’s business, results of operations and financial condition will depend on future developments that are uncertain, including as a result of new information that may emerge concerning COVID-19 and the actions taken to contain it or treat COVID-19, as well as the economic impact on local, regional, national and international markets.
 The Company examined the impact of COVID-19 on its financial statements, and although there is currently no major impact, there may be changes to those estimates in future periods.
 Actual results may differ from these estimates.

 In June 2016, the FASB issued ASU No. 2016-13, “Financial Instruments – Credit Losses,” to improve information on credit losses for financial assets and net investment in leases that are not accounted for at fair value through net income.
 ASU No. 2016-13 replaces the current incurred loss impairment methodology with a methodology that reflects expected credit losses.
 This guidance is effective for the Company beginning on January 1, 2023, with early adoption permitted.
 The Company does not expect that the adoption of this standard will have a significant impact on its condensed consolidated financial statements and related disclosures.